- Why You Need to Understand the Spiritual Gift of Faith

 “But the manifestation of the Spirit is given to each one for the profit of all: for to one is given the word of wisdom through the Spirit… to another faith by the same Spirit…” —1 Corinthians 12:7-9 (emphasis added)

-Did you know that according to the Bible, as a born-again Believer, you have access to the spiritual gift of faith?
+Faith moves God, and fear moves Satan.
+As a born-again Believer, you want to be in step and alignment with the Spirit of God, moving according to His will, not Satan’s.
+The good news is that, as a Believer, you have access to the spiritual gift of faith.
 That may sound confusing, seeing that it takes faith to be born-again.
 However, there are many types of faith.
-Let’s take a look at the spiritual gift of faith…

 - “But one and the same Spirit works all these things, distributing to each one individually as He wills.”—1 Corinthians 12:11 (emphasis added)